ctf0/PackageChangeLog/README.md

     <img src="https://user-images.githubusercontent.com/7388088/30776152-e2be70d6-a0a1-11e7-9793-0584a5ecb9f8.png">
 </p>

-### Intro
+# PackageChangeLog

-usually when a package gets updated, the package owner could possibly add/change/remove something from the configuration file, or could add a new feature that he/she didn't have time to add to the readme yet, or for whatever reason that could potentially effect how the user consume the package.
+usually when a package gets updated, the package owner could possibly add/change/remove something from the configuration file, or could add a new feature that he/she didn't have time to add to the read me yet, or for whatever reason that could potentially effect how the user consume the package.

 Therefor **PackageChangeLog** was made, to help developers keep their packages as user friendly as possible and keep the users up-to-date with new changes as releases gets published.

-# Installation
+## Installation

 > This is more of a **utility** package directed towards developers & to get the best of it you have to add it to your package, however to test it you can install it like any other package & run `composer dump-autoload` afterwards.